Path of the Dragon

 Change in any one of these lenses affects the others.

-Later chapters widen the lens into a larger frame called the Entangled Firmament — a way of thinking about reality as participatory, emergent, and interconnected without demanding blind belief.
+Later chapters widen the lens into a larger frame called the Entangled Firmament — a way of thinking about reality as participatory, emergent, and interconnected without demanding blind belief or collapsing metaphor into proof.

 You do not need to adopt the whole cosmology to begin.
-The test is always lived experience: more honesty, more steadiness, cleaner boundaries, and a more humane relationship to power.
+The test is always lived experience: more contact, more honesty, more steadiness, cleaner boundaries, and a more humane relationship to power.

 Who This Is For